-The Function of a Certified Nursing Assistant
+The Job of a CNA

 - Furnishing basic services to patients

 - Measuring patient's vital signs

-- Maintaining a record of patient's health status
+- Keeping a record of patient's health status

 - Cleaning and dressing patients

 CNAs might also practice in Glendale AZ nursing homes or long term care centers.
 In those environments, nursing assistants are more involved in aiding patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that most people perform daily without assistance, such as eating, dressing, or using the bathroom.
 Nursing assistants typically build more of a bond with these types of patients since they often stay in the facilities for extended time periods.
 In many cases, they can end up being the conduit between the patient and the rest of the medical staff because of their relationships with their charges.
 Because of this, the CNA's expertise can be a beneficial resource for preparing the appropriate care and treatment of long term care patients.